 With almost every DIY we post, someone asks ‘how long will this last?’
 And it’s a great question!
 When you spend time and money to make a body wash or a face oil, you want to use every last drop!

-4 Rules for DIY Beauty + Bath Product Storage
+5 Rules for DIY Beauty + Bath Product Storage

 Make sure your equipment, counters and hands are sanitized before starting a recipe project.
 Then do your best to keep your fingers out of the container.
 Use a clean spoon or scoop to dispense the product.

 Make sure your containers are clean and completely dry before storing recipes.
 Then keep water out of finished recipes – often a challenge in the bathroom, I know.
 Storing your products in pumps or spray bottles makes this easier.
 (Rail19 is a source we love and use often for pretty containers.)

 How long will a DIY recipe last?

-Toners and Shampoos
+Toners and Shampoos: 3-4 Days

 These will last 6 months to a year, but always keep bath salt and bath bombs in containers with air tight lids.
 I left a big open jar of bath salts sitting beside the tub, but without a lid it sucked up moisture from the air and turned into one solid block of salt.
 Oops.

-With melt and pour soap it’s easy and fun to add special ingredients like chia seeds or charcoal, but beware that these additives can grow mold.
+With melt and pour soap it’s easy and fun to add special ingredients, like chia seeds or charcoal, but beware that these additives can grow mold.
 And I learned from experience that fresh additives like herbs and citrus will eventually turn brown after a few months.
 Wrap melt and pour soap in plastic wrap as soon as they are set to prevent moisture accumulation.

-Body wash is generally oil and Castile soap.
+Body wash is generally oil and castile soap.
 So again you’re looking at 3-6 months depending on the shelf life of the oil you use.